 We combine several expenditure categories into a single catchall to estimate infrastructure expenditures; this includes highways, air transportation, sea & inland ports, parking facilities, sewerage, solid waste management, and utilities like water supply, electric power, gas supply & transit.
-State and local expenditures for infrastructure have steadily increased on a per capita basis (in constant 2021 dollars).
-When viewed over the 26-year period from 1995 to 2020, Kentucky has a higher percentage increase (34%) than the competitor states (18%) or the U.S. (29%).
-Kentucky has expended slightly more of its cumulative gross domestic product on infrastructure (3.0%) than the competitor states (2.7%) or the U.S. (2.8%).
-Numerous infrastructure factors are ranked high in the 2018 Annual Survey of Corporate Executive and Consultants on Site Selection, led by "highway accessibility," which listed as the second most important site selection factor with 88.7 percent indicating it is either "important" or "very important."
+State and local expenditures for infrastructure have steadily increased on a per capita basis (in constant 2022 dollars).
+When viewed over the 45-year period from 1977 to 2021, Kentucky has a larger increase (48%) than the competitor states (38%), but a lower increase than the U.S. overall (57%).
+Kentucky has expended slightly more of its cumulative gross domestic product on infrastructure (2.9%) than the competitor states (2.7%), but about the same as the U.S. (2.9%).
+Numerous infrastructure factors are ranked high in the 2022 Annual Survey of Corporate Executive and Consultants on Site Selection, led by "ICT/broadband," which is listed as the sixth most important site selection factor with 80.7 percent indicating it is either "important" or "very important."
+A more traditional infrastructure consideration, "highway accessibility," is eleventh, garnering 77.8 percentage points on the importance ranking.

-State and Local Infrastructure Expenditures, Per Capita, 1995-2020, Kentucky, Competitor States, and the U.S.
+State and Local Infrastructure Expenditures, Per Capita, 1977-2021, Kentucky, Competitor States, and the U.S.